Syntax

 language

-You can also iterate only the keys of a table (or sequence) or both keys and values:
+You can also iterate over the keys of a table or both keys and values:

 > for keys i in ['donald' ~ 'duck', 'daisy' ~ 'duck'] do